asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 Just to start with the basics, a reference is something in AsyncAPI we use to allow for reusability, so we don't need to define things twice.
 In AsyncAPI we refer to this as the [Reference Object](https://www.asyncapi.com/docs/specifications/v2.2.0#referenceObject).
 The reference can either be local within the same document, external in another file or remotely.

 ## The Trigger
-During the discussion, Sergio brought up that Fran was actually using an illegal reference, as he, in one of the examples, using a Reference Object for a server, which was not allowed.
+During the discussion, Sergio brought up that Fran was actually using an illegal reference.
+In one of the examples, it used a Reference Object for a server, which is not allowed.
 More specifically, it was this example where he references the `mosquitto` server:

 ```yaml
 asyncapi: 3.0.0